 Market research and target audience profiling

 Whether you’re developing an app for mental health specialists, the other side of care, or both, you need to know exactly what solutions and functionalities they need to achieve their goals and address their needs.
-To make sure your app concept is aligned with user needs, a UX/UI team runs quantitative and qualitative research to elicit user personas, user journey maps, and information architecture of your future app.
+To make sure your app concept is aligned with user needs, a UX/UI team runs quantitative and qualitative research to elicit user personas, user journey maps, and the information architecture for your future app.

 To better illustrate the design concepts, your UX/UI team develops wireframes that outline the skeletal framework of your future mental health app.